-A conservatory is a room which consists of a roof made with glass, and walls.
+A conservatory is a room that consists of a roof made with glass, and walls.
 They remain attached to one side of the house.
-If you are planning to add a conservatory to your house then make sure you know that this falls in the same rule as any other home extension.
+If you are planning to add a conservatory to your house then make sure you know that this falls under the same rule as any other home extension.
 If you agree with a few conditions then you can have “permitted development rights” which will allow you to extend your housing space without needing any planning permission.
-In this article, we will be discussing this Conservatory Planning Permission more and will try our best to clear most of your doubts and worries about this.
+In this article, we will be discussing this Planning Permission for a conservatory more and will try our best to clear most of your doubts and worries about this.

-# How Big Can a Conservatory be Without Planning Permission?
+How Big Can You Build a Conservatory Without Planning Permission?

-The house must look almost the same from outside because if there is a significant change in appearance from outside then planning permission for the conservatory will be needed.
+The house must look almost the same from the outside because if there is a significant change in appearance from the outside then planning permission for a conservatory will need.

 There are some rules you must keep in mind before making a conservatory: